 His own battle with alcoholism has left Tony in need of a liver transplant.

-Tony is currently our outreach worker for Heywood and runs the allotment in Heywood.
+Tony is currently running the allotment in Heywood.

 Carole Mills - Volunteer Outreach Worker - Hyndburn